 The gut microbiome is one of the most promising areas of science today.
-Researchers are currently inivestigating how to manipulate the gut microbiome to treat disease and improve human health.
+Researchers are currently investigating how to manipulate the gut microbiome to treat disease and improve human health.

 AGA has released the first results from the NIH-funded AGA Fecal Microbiota Transplantation (FMT) National Registry, the largest real-world study on the safety and effectiveness of FMT.
-Published in Gastroenterology, the registry reported that FMT led to a cure of Clostridioides difficile (C. difficile) infection in 90% of patients across 20 North American FMT practice sites.
-Few serious side effects were reported.
+Published in Gastroenterology, the registry reported that FMT led to a cure of Clostridioides difficile (C. difficile) infection in 90 percent of patients across 20 North American FMT practice sites.

-After conducting a detailed review of available literature, AGA has released new clinical guidelines finding that for most digestive conditions there is not enough evidence to support the use of probiotics.
+After conducting a detailed review of available literature, AGA released clinical guidelines finding that for most digestive conditions there is not enough evidence to support the use of probiotics.

 The AGA Center for Gut Microbiome Research and Education responds to new probiotics research.

-Published in Gastroenterology, the registry reported that FMT led to a cure of C. difficile infection in 90% of patients across 20 North American FMT practice sites.
+Published in Gastroenterology, the registry reported that FMT led to a cure of C. difficile infection in 90 percent of patients across 20 North American FMT practice sites.
 Few serious side effects were reported.

 In CGH, Dr. Colleen R. Kelly and colleagues provide guidance to researchers on the preparation and submission of investigational new drug (IND) applications to study FMT.